Discover the learning platform powered by collaborative learning.

 Moving all your old data and learning content over to a new LMS is time-consuming and can quickly become a headache for your entire team.
 If you have to move your content manually, you have a greater risk of producing errors that will further slow your team down.

 Imagine your organization has been using an outdated LMS for years, and now you're ready to switch to a new one.
 Your old system has hundreds of courses, and you need to move them to the new one.
 If you have to do this manually, your team could spend weeks, if not months, on data migration alone.
-If mistakes are made during the migration process, it could lead to incorrect or missing data in your new LMS, resulting in less effective training.

 Onboarding your users onto a new LMS doesn’t happen overnight, especially if you have a lot of employees.
-You'll need to allocate time and resources to register and enroll learners, conduct training sessions, or build new courses to be sure everyone is comfortable using the new system.
+You'll need to allocate time and resources to register and enroll learners, conduct corporate training sessions, or build new courses to be sure everyone is comfortable using the new system.

 To illustrate, let’s do some quick math.
 If a company has 1,000 employees and an LMS onboarding session takes an hour, that’s 1,000 hours, or 25 work days, just for onboarding learners to the new LMS.
 That’s a lot of time to invest, so planning ahead could help you avoid a dip in company-wide employee productivity.

 Rather than kicking the tires on a new learning management system, you’ll want to gather relevant information and have it ready when you start your search.
-By doing this advanced prep, you'll save time and be better equipped to find an LMS with features that best support your organization's learning goals.
+By doing this advanced prep, you'll save time and be better equipped to find an LMS vendor with features that best support your organization's learning goals.

-2. Calculate how many LMS users you’ll have.
 Your costs may go up or down depending on how many users you add to your LMS.
 Make sure to factor in organizational growth so you’ll have the budget for more seats when you need them.

-3. Have a budget in mind.
 Even an estimated budget can help you narrow your options and find an LMS that fits your financial constraints.
 Be realistic, and remember to incorporate long-term costs, like ongoing maintenance and upgrades.

-5. Identify any privacy, security, or regulatory requirements.
 Get a clear understanding of your data privacy and security needs, as well as industry regulations.
 Knowing this beforehand will help you pick an LMS that keeps your organization compliant.
 360Learning, for example, fully complies with GDPR.

 Finding the perfect LMS isn’t the end of the story.
 If you want your employees to use your learning platform to its full potential, they need to be trained to do so, and continuously engaged and motivated to participate in ongoing L&D initiatives.